dee-here/social-media-api/README.md

 * `GET`     A single thought using its id and its reactions data populated.
 * `POST`    Create a new thought.
 * `PUT`     Update a thought with its id
-* `DELETE`  Delete a thoguht with its id.
+* `DELETE`  Delete a thought with its id.
 Also remove that thought from users thoughts array.

 ### /api/thoughts/:thoughtId/reactions